(Photo by Glenn P. Knoblock)

 The problems with fishing line arise when it isn't disposed of properly.
 Monofilament fishing line is simply a long, thin piece of plastic.
 Plastic products do decompose, but it takes a long time.
-Monofilament will take 600 years to break down, according to Texas Sea Grant at Texas A&M University.
+Monofilament will take 600 years to break down, according to Leave No Trace.

 When not properly disposed of, fishing line becomes a death trap — literally — for wildlife.
 They become entangled in it, and the ensuing struggle to get out can be deadly or lead to serious injuries, according to The Wildlife Center of Virginia.
 It can also cut off circulation when wrapped tightly around their bodies.